BurntSushi/rfcs/text/0000-simd-redux.md

   actually includes SSE2 as part of its base set of instructions, which means every single `x86_64` CPU is guaranteed to have all SSE and SSE2 instructions.
 Instructions introduced in SSE3, SSSE3, SSE4.1, SSE4.2, etc., are not guaranteed to be available on any given `x86_64` CPU.
+All intructions introduced by the SSE extensions operate on vectors no larger than 128 bits.
+* **AVX** - AVX stands for Advanced Vector Extensions.
+AVX is another class of intruction set extensions for `x86_64`.
+Unlike SSE, the focus of AVX is on 256 bit vectors.
+* **AVX-512** - The latest set of extensions introduced by Intel for `x86_64`.
+  Unlike AVX, AVX-512's focus is on 512-bit vectors.
 * **NEON** - NEON is an instruction set extension, just like SSE, except it's for ARM CPUs, not Intel.
 * **compiler intrinsic** - A special type of function made available by the